-Therefore, our work has demonstrated the first working example that reconciles all the astrophysical tensions related to compact stars' masses, radii, and tidal deformabilities, revealing new intriguing possibilities for the behavior of matter and stars under extreme conditions.
+Therefore, our work has demonstrated the first working example that reconciles all the astrophysical tensions related to compact stars' masses, radii, and tidal deformabilities, revealing new intriguing possibilities for the behaviour of matter and stars under extreme conditions.

 While the IHS case turns out to have difficulties in meeting GW190814 and XTE J1814-338 at the same time using the simple $e$-type polytrope model and its piecewised version for its core hadronic matter EOS, the chance is still open for other EOS constructions of hadronic matter, such as $\mu$-type polytrope~\cite{Read:2008iy}, more generalized polytope constructions~\cite{OBoyle:2020qvf}, spectral representation~\cite{Lindblom:2010bb}, or the speed-of-sound parameterization~\cite{Greif:2018njt}.
 It is also more exhaustive to explore a general Bayesian analysis of all parameter space on this new subject.
 We leave these for future studies.